grommet/grommet/src/js/components/Anchor/README.md

 **as**

 The DOM tag to use for the element.
-This the polymorphic as property of
-      Styled Components.

 ```
 string